5 Gardening Mistakes that Could be Costly and How to Fix Them

 3) Not Taking Care of Your Investment

 Once you’ve planted all of your plants, flowers, trees, and shrubs, you need to have a plan in place to maintain them.
+Ignoring regular maintenance can lead to plant stress and disease.
 The first few weeks are critical to their establishment and long-term health.

 In most cases, no matter what you do, you will lose a plant or two, especially if you’ve overhauled an entire garden.